neoxr/neoxr-bot/README.md

 ### 乂  Database Setup

-This bot script can use 2 types of database types, NoSQL and SQL, for NoSQL types using MongoDB and SQL using PostgreSQL.
+This script can use 2 types of database types NoSQL and SQL, for NoSQL types using MongoDB and SQL using PostgreSQL.

 You can get free MongoDB database service at MongoDB Atlas while you can get PostgreSQL on Heroku and Railway.